-- Instruction for Letting Property signed by Landlord/Landlady
+- Instruction for Letting Property signed by Landlord/Landlady, ID copy and proof of ownership, Building Insurance

-- Copy of the most updated certificates: Gas certificates (if it is the case), Periodic Inspection Report or PIR, Portable Appliance Testing or PAT, Energy Performance
+- Copy of the most updated and satisfactory certificates: Energy Performance Certificate, Landlord Registration Number, Gas certificates (if it is the case), EICR , Portable Appliance Testing or PAT

 - Copy of energy supplier contracts (Electricity, Gas)